Our vision for Asana has always included building a diverse team.

 We see this as critical to creating a culture that attracts the best people in our industry—whether or not they themselves are from underrepresented groups.
 Hiring from diverse backgrounds is necessary for manifesting an inclusive environment for both our current and future employees.
 Hiring great people is an exciting win all by itself, but hiring a diverse great team has also been shown to increase team creativity and will improve the empathy we have for our customers by creating a team that is more representative of them.

-Thus our diversity goals are reflective of both the culture we’d like to work in and the strategy that best leads us to success with our mission.
+Thus our diversity goals are reflective of both the culture we’d like to work in and the strategy that best leads us to success in our mission.
 Moreover, as a company, we strive to be the change we want to see in the workplace.
 And the workplace we want to see in this world is radically inclusive.

 This announcement promises an acceleration of our efforts.